keras-team/keras-io/templates/examples/index.md

 New examples are added via Pull Requests to the [keras.io repository](https://github.com/keras-team/keras-io).
 They must be submitted as a `.py` file that follows a specific format.
 They are usually generated from Jupyter notebooks.
 See the [`tutobooks` documentation](https://github.com/keras-team/keras-io/blob/master/README.md) for more details.

+If you would like to convert a Keras 2 example to Keras 3, please open a Pull Request to the [keras.io repository](https://github.com/keras-team/keras-io).